 Although Swiss law also requires that we adopt a compensation committee, we follow home country requirements with respect to such committee.
 As a result, our practice varies from the requirements of Nasdaq Listing Rule 5605(d), which sets forth certain requirements as to the responsibilities, composition and independence of compensation committees.
+We follow Swiss law requirements with respect to disclosure of compensation for our directors and executive officers.
+Swiss law does not require that we disclose information regarding third party compensation of our directors or director nominees.
+As a result, our practice varies from the third-party compensation disclosure requirements of Nasdaq Listing Rule 5250(b)(3).

-In addition, in accordance with Swiss law, we have opted not to implement a standalone nominating committee.
+Additionally, in accordance with Swiss law, we have opted not to implement a standalone nominating committee.
 To this extent, our practice varies from the independent director oversight of director nominations requirements of Nasdaq Listing Rule 5605(e).